 Want to find a location for your business?
 There's more to consider than cost.

-An organization's place of business is where their customers evaluate and ultimately receive your product or service.
-While this may not matter much for people who work virtually, or who run a business that drop-ships from a third party, it's critical for restaurants, retailers, and many service businesses.
+The business location of your establishment is where customers evaluate and ultimately receive your product or service.
+While this may not matter much for people who work virtually, or who run a business that drop-ships from a third party, location is critical for restaurants, retailers, and many service businesses.

-- City - Rent and other costs, availability of labor, taxes, regulations and government economic incentives can also vary greatly from city to city, even within the same state.
+- City: Rent and other costs, availability of labor, taxes, regulations, and government economic incentives can also vary greatly from city to city, even within the same state.
 Or maybe a small town is the perfect spot for your business.
 Entrepreneur Magazine publishes an annual list of the Best U.S. Cities for Small Business.
 Under 30 CEO also has a list of the best cities for young entrepreneurs.

-- Part of town - What kind of commute is involved?
+- Part of town: What kind of commute is involved?
 Is the part of town consistent with the image for your business?
 Rent varies greatly according to location.

-- Location relative to streets, parking, and other businesses - Do you need to be visible and/or easily accessible to pedestrian and automobile traffic?
+- Location relative to streets, parking, and other businesses: Do you need to be visible and/or easily accessible to pedestrian and automobile traffic?
 Will being close to businesses that draw a similar clientele help your business?
 For example, a sporting goods store or health food store might do very well next to a gym.

+There are many factors to consider in finding the location for your business.
 While cost is obviously a major consideration, you must also think about these 12 incredibly important factors that'll affect your business.

 When you're in the process of finding a location for your business, think about for whom the location will be important.
 Will the location be a major factor for...

-- Your employees?
-This issue may not be as critical at first, especially if you don't have any employees yet.
+- Your employees: This issue may not be as critical at first, especially if you don't have any employees yet.
 But the ability to attract and keep good employees will be affected by your location.

-- Prestige - Would a downtown address add credibility?
+- Prestige: Would a downtown address add credibility?
 Will wealthy clients favor a business in their own neighborhood?
 Some places even provide virtual offices with prestigious addresses, such as Beverly Hills, Silicon Valley, or Manhattan.

-- Traffic - Retailers and restaurants love it, office workers don't.
+- Traffic: Retailers and restaurants love it, office workers don't.

-- Facility requirements - Do you have any special needs, such as high power consumption or specialized wiring?
+- Facility requirements: Do you have any special needs, such as high power consumption or specialized wiring?
 Do you need meeting space, but only occasionally?
 You might consider a shared office suite (often called executive suites) in that case.